Cuomo Prime Time

-Cuomo Prime Time is an American news analysis show that aired on CNN from June 4, 2018, to November 29, 2021.
-Hosted by Chris Cuomo, the series features analysis and debates on current news topics, as well as in-depth interviews with notable figures.
+Cuomo Prime Time is an American news analysis show that aired on CNN from August 28, 2017 to November 29, 2021.
+Hosted by Chris Cuomo, the series featured analysis and debates on current news topics, as well as in-depth interviews with notable figures.

-The series was canceled by CNN in November 2021, after Cuomo was fired over sexual misconduct allegations.
-The hour has since been replaced by CNN Tonight, a transitional program produced by the Cuomo Prime Time staff with rotating anchors (not to be confused with Don Lemon Tonight, which previously used the title).
+The series was canceled by CNN in November 2021, after Cuomo was suspended indefinitely following reports that implied his impartiality was compromised because he assisted in the defense of his brother, former New York Governor Andrew Cuomo, against sexual harassment allegations that led to the Governor’s resignation.
+The hour was initially replaced by CNN Tonight, a transitional program produced by the Cuomo Prime Time staff with rotating anchors (not to be confused with Don Lemon Tonight, which previously used the title).
+The hour has subsequently been taken by The Source with Kaitlan Collins.